 The Pro edition is $25 and adds custom icons, discount prices, sources and suppliers, and specials and sales.

 Contact Information, Hours, and Location

 You want to make it easy for customers to get the basic information they need about your business.
-This includes your contact information such as your phone number, email, and fax, hours of operation, address, etc. You want customers to locate you easily, so this should include directions with a map.
-You can add all of these independently, or you can use a plugin or theme, such as MyCuisine, that has these features built in.
+This includes your contact information such as your phone number, email, hours of operation, address, etc. You want customers to locate you easily, so this should include directions with a map (interactive map plugins could prove very helpful for displaying multiple locations if you have them).
+You can add all of these independently, or you can use a plugin or theme, such as MyCuisine, that has these features built-in.
 Here’s a quick look at a plugin.
 Later we’ll take a look at the MyCuisine theme and see how easily it does this for you.

 This free plugin will display all of your business and contact information.
 It includes your business name, phone number, email address, physical address, store hours, and even includes a Google Map with directions.
 It supports Schema.org markup so your business will show up in local searches.
 It does not support multiple locations, but for a single location business it’s a great choice.